eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 usermod -aG sudo USERNAME
 ```

-Optional: If you used SSH keys to connect to your Ubuntu instance via the root user you
+Optional: If you used SSH keys to connect to your Ubuntu instance via the `root` user you
 will need to [associate the new user with your public key(s)](#ssh-key-authentication-with-linux).

-## User as part of docker group
+## Optional: User as part of docker group

 Optionally, you may want to avoid needing to type `sudo` every time you run a command.
 In that
 case, you can make your local user part of the `docker` group.

+> Please note that a user that is part of the docker group has `root` privileges through docker,
+> even without the use of `sudo`.
+You may not want this convenience trade-off and choose to
+> explicitly use `sudo` with all docker commands instead.

 ```
 usermod -aG docker USERNAME